-Dr. Rena Xian is an assistant professor of Pathology and Oncology at the Johns Hopkins University School of Medicine.
+Dr. Rena Xian is an associate professor of Pathology and Oncology at the Johns Hopkins University School of Medicine.
 Her areas of clinical expertise include diagnostic hematopathology and molecular pathology.
-Dr. Xian has developed numerous molecular assays, and is an expert in clinical next-generation sequencing.
+Dr. Xian has developed numerous molecular assays and is an expert in clinical next-generation sequencing.

 Dr. Xian is also passionate about medical education, and the training of genetically-informed physicians.
 She is active in several professional societies, including the Association for Molecular Pathology, the College of American Pathologists, and the American Society of Hematology.